Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 I mean, come on.

-Not with your ideal rich person with no record and a fresh-faced appeal like Tom Steyer, the environmentalist wacko from California.
+Not with your ideal rich person with no record in a fresh-faced appeal like Tom Steyer, the environmentalist wacko from California.

 After all, you argue it's only August.

-Yeah, but modern presidential politics isn't as simple as announcing that you've decided to run into watching yourself soar to the top of the polls.
+Yeah, but modern presidential politics isn't as simple as announcing that you've decided to run and watching yourself soar to the top of the polls.

 Unless, of course, you're Donald Trump, who appears entirely immune to every political law of gravity.